Tencent Cloud: Global expansion

 Beginning in 2016, Tencent Cloud expanded its global footprint by establishing partnerships in Asia, Europe, and the Americas.
 In 2018, it created Tencent Cloud and Smart Industries Group (CSIG).

 In 2020, Tencent Cloud partnered with Huawei to develop GameMatrix, a cloud-based gaming platform.

 In 2021, Tencent Cloud opened new data centers in Bangkok, Frankfurt, Hong Kong, Jakarta, Tokyo, and Sao Paulo.
 By then, it operated data centers in 27 geographic areas across five continents with 66 availability zones.

 Tencent Cloud was ranked the second-largest cloud service provider in China by IDC in the same year, based on market share and year-on-year growth.

+In 2024, the company expanded to emerging markets through software deployments in Africa, the Middle East and Southeast Asia.
+The Orange Group integrated Tencent Cloud’s mini program framework into its "Max It" application, while Indonesian digital infrastructure company MCASH and Singapore-based mobility platform Ryde also adopted Tencent Cloud technologies.

+In June 2025, Tencent announced that it is looking to boost its cloud computing business in Europe by relying on expertise in areas from gaming to video streaming that it has built up in China.
+This expansion will pitch the firm against U.S. hyperscalers like Amazon, Microsoft and Google.

 Recent developments

 From 2022 onward, Tencent Cloud entered into several regional and technological partnerships, including the Indonesian game streaming service GOX and various Web3 entities such as Ankr, Avalanche, Scroll, and Sui, and Chainlink Labs.
 In 2024, it became the cloud server provider for Pocketpair's multiplayer game Palworld and launched Alto Cloud, a data center in Cyberjaya, Malaysia, with Global Resources Management Sdn.
 Bhd.
 (GRM).

 In 2025, Tencent Cloud announced plans for a new cloud region in Saudi Arabia with two availability zones, set to begin operations within the year.

-That same year, the company closed its South Asia Pacific (Mumbai) Availability Zone.
+In 2026, the company announced the launch of a new availability zone in Frankfurt, Germany, which will become its third availability zone in the country and is scheduled to begin operations by Q2 of 2026.

+In 2026, Tencent Cloud expanded the global availability of HY 3D (formerly Hunyuan 3D), an AI platform for generating 3D assets, and announced partnerships with several European firms including 3D AI studio, CGTrader, and Maxon.